 As long as the the UK and EU maintain high standards and equivilant levels of personal data protection then adequacy can be maintained, in spite of reforms to data protection rules.
 Both sides have committed to pursuing high standards and collaboration in data protection in the UK-EU TCA.

 The shortest time an adequacy decision has been completed in was 18 months (with Argentina).

 However, because the UK and the EU apply very similar data protection laws the UK is an unprecedented case, meaning that it is hard to judge based on on past decisions.

-If an adequacy decision is not granted by the end of the transition period, the UK and EU will exchange data based on their individual international transfers rules.
+If an adequacy decision is not granted by the end of the six month additional bridge period, the UK and EU will exchange data based on their individual international transfers rules.

 At the moment as both the UK and EU have similar rules based on the GDPR there are clearly defined processes for transferring data requiring the use of appropriate safeguards, such as standard contractual clauses (SCCs) or Binding Corporate Rules (BCRs).

 The ICO has provides detailed information on appropriate safeguards, as well as examples of model clauses which can be used here.